-- The seller did not take time to become educated on the selling process, especially on the possible ugliness of the due diligence process by the buyer and their advisor.
+- The seller did not take time to become educated on the selling process, especially on the possible ugliness of the due diligence process by the buyer and their consultant.

 - The owner did not utilize the professional services of trusted mergers & acquisitions advisor or, in the case of a retail company or a small business, the services of a business broker.

-Without properly preparing your business for sale and arming yourself with a proven mergers and acquisitions process, there will be a huge business valuation gap between what the business seller expects to receive and what a reasonable buyer sees as fair market price.
+Without properly preparing to sell a business and arming yourself with a proven mergers and acquisitions process, there will be a huge business valuation gap between what the business seller expects to receive and what a reasonable buyer sees as fair market price.

 Selling a business takes years of preparation and the use of a proven process.
 Additionally, it is time consuming.
 A business owner trying to keeps their business running smoothly while, at the same time, trying to sift through streams of bargain hunters can be daunting.
 Without a proven process, a formal business valuation, and a good amount of preparation, these bargain hunters will chip away at the seller’s asking price.